15 Nov Important Tips for Spousal Support in Divorce

 Make no mistake about it: this is the single most important document you will file in your divorce.This document should be like the foundation of a house: well designed and solid with structural integrity.
 Instead, it is often fraught with mistakes and inaccuracies that will harm someone’s credibility as well as opening the door for prolonged negotiations about what that person’s “needs” really are.

-The focus of this article is on a particular section of this document that lists your expenses (or the budget).
-This is absolutely crucial if you expect to be paying or receiving spousal support, since many states and provinces consider the marital standard of living and your pre-divorce lifestyle as major factors in awarding spousal support.
+It is absolutely crucial to focus on expenses and budget if you expect to be paying or receiving spousal support.
+Many states and provinces consider the marital standard of living and your pre-divorce lifestyle as major factors in awarding spousal support.

 Choosing the Time Period

 Sometimes, the last year does not accurately reflect your marital reality.
 Before or during your separation, you may have spent significantly more – or less – than usual.
 Maybe you didn’t vacation as you normally did.
 Maybe you lost a lot of weight due to the stress and had abnormally high clothing expenses for your new size.
 Maybe you went on a few revenge shopping sprees.
 Regardless, don’t get caught in what I witness in the courtroom all the time: producing a statement of expenses that can be torn to shreds because the numbers are wrong, can’t be proven, or reflect a time period not typical of the marital standard.

 Basically, you’ll need any document that records how and where you spend your money.
 The more detail and precision in pinpointing and allocating expenses, the stronger your case.
 Here are a few examples of some of the most important documents:

 1. Credit-card statements